!The ultimate guide to traveling to Cancun Mexico!

 It really depends on what kind of vacation you are looking for.
 If you just want to relax on the beach in your hotel, 4 or 5 days are more than enough.

 If you love to explore, 1 to 2 weeks, depending on how much time you have.
-There are so many things you can do in Cancun and the surrounding that you will find plenty of things to keep you entertained.
+You can do so many things in Cancun and its surroundings that you will find plenty of things to keep you entertained.

 Is it ok to travel to Cancun right now?

-Yes of course it is more than ok.
-Just check the weather and the hotel rates and our guide on when is the best time to travel to Cancun to make sure the weather conditions fit your needs.
+Yes, of course, it is more than okay.
+Just check the weather, the hotel rates, and our guide on when is the best time to travel to Cancun to make sure the weather conditions fit your needs.

 What month is the best to go to Cancun?